 BEIRUT: As a journalist, Giselle Khoury built her professional image in 1986 and presented a cultural talk show on LBC.
 After that, she was part of the launching of Al-Arabiya news channel, where she was hosting a political talk show.
 Khoury is now working at the British Broadcasting Company.

-Annahar interviewed the famous journalist recently at the BBC studios, where she is currently hosting her programme “Al Mash’had”.
+Annahar interviewed the famous journalist recently at the BBC studios, where she is currently hosting her program “Al Mash’had”.

 “I faced many challenges during my journalistic journey, especially that I aimed to cover political news, it was a tough challenge because I'm a woman, but these challenges are the juice of my career life,” Khoury told Annahar.